Denver Truck Accident LawyerPrint Page

 Keep in mind, if you wait too long to hire an attorney, critical evidence may be lost in your case.
 Additionally, in Denver, injury claims involving motor vehicles, including 18-wheelers and semi-trucks, are subject to a three-year statute of limitations.
 This means that you will generally only have three years from the date of your accident to file a personal injury lawsuit.
 If you fail to act within the statutory deadline, you will be barred from pursuing monetary recovery.
 Moreover, if your truck accident claim is against the State of Colorado or involves a government-owned truck or government employee, you will have a shorter period of time - generally only 180 days to give written notice to the parties involved in the accident.
 Given that statutes of limitation can be confusing, it is always best to contact a Denver truck accident lawyer who can make certain that you do not miss any critical deadlines.

-Trust the Truck Accident Lawyers at Levine Law
+Trust the Denver Truck Accident Lawyers at Levine Law

 When you have been involved in a Denver-area truck crash, you need a qualified truck accident lawyer on your side.
 Our attorneys can help you understand who to make a claim against and we will work with you to build your case.
 We are well-known throughout the Denver region and beyond as smart and aggressive negotiators and trial attorneys capable of getting optimal recoveries for truck accident victims.
 We understand what you are going through and are committed to making sure you receive the compensation you deserve.

 The dedicated legal team Levine Law is here to help.
-Call any time; our phones are answered 24/7.
+Contact us online or call us any time at (303) 647-3001; our phones are answered 24/7.
 We offer free initial consultations to victims and their families and we handle all truck accident claims on a contingency fee basis, which means there is no fee involved unless we win your case.